Louis Walsh: The X Factor

 Walsh returned to the sixth series show in 2009, again mentoring the groups for the fourth time in six years.
-During the judges houses stage, the Groups and Walsh flew to Lake Como in Italy where Boyzone singer Ronan Keating helped Walsh pick his final three.
+During the judges houses stage, the Groups and Walsh flew to Lake Como in Italy where Boyzone singer Ronan Keating helped Walsh pick his top three contestants.
 Walsh took Kandy Rain, Miss Frank and John & Edward to the live shows.
 Kandy Rain were eliminated in the first live results show, from which Walsh was absent due to the sudden death of Boyzone member Stephen Gately.
 Walsh was absent again on the Saturday and Sunday of the second week of live shows due to Gately's funeral on 17 October.
 In week three, Miss Frank were eliminated from the competition, while John & Edward were eliminated in week seven, though went on to have successful careers in the industry.

 In 2010, Walsh mentored the Over 28s category on the seventh series of The X Factor.
-In the judges houses stage, Walsh took his acts to Adare in Ireland.
-Walsh was helped by former judge Osbourne.
-His last surviving act, Mary Byrne, was a semi-finalist who finished fifth overall.
+In the judges houses stage, Walsh took his contestants to Adare in Ireland.
+Walsh was helped by former judge, Sharon Osbourne.
+His last surviving contestant, Mary Byrne, was a semi-finalist been the twelfth contestant eliminated.

 Walsh returned to the show in 2011 for series eight.
 He joined new panellists Gary Barlow, Kelly Rowland and Tulisa, who replaced former judges Cowell, Minogue and Cole, all of whom left the show after series seven.
 This meant that, following Cowell's departure, Walsh became the only original judge left on the programme.
 During the Bootcamp stages it was announced that he would mentor the Over 25s category for the rest of the competition.

-In the Judges Houses stage, Walsh took his acts to Barcelona in Spain where he was aided by Cowell's former assistant judge Sinitta.
+In the Judges Houses stage, Walsh took his contestants to Barcelona in Spain where he was aided by Cowell's former assistant judge Sinitta.
 Walsh chose Kitty Brucknell, Sami Brookes, Johnny Robinson and Jonjo Kerr to go through to the live shows.
-His most successful act of the competition was Brucknell who made it to week six of the live shows before she was eliminated.
+His most successful contestant of the competition was Brucknell who made it to week six of the live shows before she was eliminated.

 During the live shows of series eight, in an interview with former judge Minogue, Walsh stated that he did not know whether he would return as a judge in 2012.
 However, on 3 May 2012, Walsh confirmed he would return for his ninth series alongside Tulisa and Barlow.
 Former American X Factor judge Nicole Scherzinger who replaced Kelly Rowland joined Walsh, Contostavlos and Barlow as the new full-time judge for ninth series.